 In FY19, all HHSC survey respondents completed the in-person course; in FY21, 22% of respondents completed the in-person course, 69% the virtual course, and 10% a hybrid virtual/in-person format.
 Results from these surveys are presented in Table 7.
 Respondent satisfaction with MHFA/YMHFA was high across both years, suggesting participants found both the in-person and virtual training helpful and would recommend it (note that FY21 data could not be disaggregated by format, but the majority completed virtually).
-Respondents in FY19 reported higher proportions who used the training to help a student and higher proportions who used the training about suicide than was reported in
+Respondents in FY19 reported higher proportions who used the training to help a student and higher proportions who used the training to help a student who was thinking about suicide than was reported in